-Today would have been their 78th wedding anniversary.
+Today is their wedding anniversary.
 Happy Anniversary, Grandma and Grandpa Avey.
 I miss you every day.

 Affiliate links help to support my website and the free recipe content I provide.
 A percentage of any purchase you make via these links will go towards buying ingredients, photography supplies and server space, as well as all the other expenses involved in running a large cooking website.
 Thank you very much for browsing!

 - 1/4 tsp saffron threads

 - 2 1/4 cups chicken broth (use "no chicken" broth to make it vegetarian/pareve)

 - 1/4 cup extra virgin olive oil, divided